-Sections 1 to 4 are intended for subject leaders of design and technology (D&T) and ethnic minority achievement (EMA) in secondary schools.
+Sections 1 to 4 are intended for subject leaders of art and ethnic minority achievement (EMA) in secondary schools.
 These sections are designed to support a departmental meeting focused on reviewing the attainment of pupils learning English as an additional language (EAL), and should be read in conjunction with the later sections.

-Sections 5 to 8 are for all design and technology teachers and their EMA colleagues.
-They aim to help teachers support pupils learning EAL in the classroom, particularly those working at levels 3 to 4 and who have been learning in English for a minimum of two years, in order to raise their attainment in design and technology lessons.
+Sections 5 to 8 are for all art teachers and their EMA colleagues.
+They aim to help teachers support pupils learning EAL in the classroom, particularly those working at levels 3 to 4 and who have been learning in English for a minimum of two years, in order to raise their attainment in art lessons.